5 Benefits of Being a Background Actor

 How cool is it to work on a set with Christian Bale or Johnny Depp or Jessica Chastain?
 How amazing is it to see a celebrity you grew up watching perform live, right in front of you?

 Not only is it an amazing experience, it is also a confidence-booster.
-Seeing how the pros do it gives a new actor a certain sense of confidence.
+Seeing how the pros do it can give a new actor a certain sense of confidence.
 You may discover that being a professional, working actor is not as intimidating as you thought.
 After all, you just saw your favorite actor perform live.

 You think: “I can do that!”

-Related: What is a “Background Actor”?
+What is a “Background Actor”?